munificent/journal/_posts/2013-12-08-babys-first-garbage-collector.md

 Now we can wrap that in a little virtual machine structure.
 Its role in this story is to have a stack that stores the variables that are currently in scope.
 Most language VMs are either stack-based (like the JVM and CLR) or register-based (like Lua).
 In both cases, there is actually a still a stack.
 It's used to store local variables and temporary variables needed in the middle of an expression.

-We'll model that explitly and simply like so:
+We'll model that explicitly and simply like so:

 {% highlight c %}
 #define STACK_MAX 256